stackbit-themes/starter-nextjs-theme/content/pages/faq.md

     elementId: ''
     title: Need Answers?
     items:
-      - type: ItemBlock
-        title: How it this different from what we have today?
+      - question: How it this different from what we have today?
-        text: >
+        answer: >-
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
-        styles:
-          title:
-            textAlign: left
-          text:
-            textAlign: left
-      - type: ItemBlock
-        title: How it this different from what we have today?
+      - question: How it this different from what we have today?
-        text: >
+        answer: >-
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
-        styles:
-          title:
-            textAlign: left
-          text:
-            textAlign: left
-      - type: ItemBlock
-        title: How it this different from what we have today?
+      - question: How it this different from what we have today?
-        text: >
+        answer: >-
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
-        styles:
-          title:
-            textAlign: left
-          text:
-            textAlign: left
-      - type: ItemBlock
-        title: How it this different from what we have today?
-        text: >
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
-        styles:
-          title:
-            textAlign: left
-          text:
-            textAlign: left
-      - type: ItemBlock
-        title: How it this different from what we have today?
-        text: >
-          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
-        styles:
-          title:
-            textAlign: left
-          text:
-            textAlign: left
-    columns: 1
     styles:
       self:
         height: auto